ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 **Our mission**

 - Provide translated versions of the website to empower visitors worldwide to learn about Ethereum in their native language
-- Facilitate the onboarding of those who stand to benefit the most from Ethereum
+- Facilitate the onboarding of more members to the global Ethereum community
 - Allow for more accessible and more inclusive sharing of Ethereum information and knowledge
 - Empower community members to contribute translations to Ethereum and make their mark on the ecosystem
 - Identify, connect with, and provide guidance to passionate contributors looking to get involved in the ecosystem

 **Our vision**

-- Translate essential content for members of the Ethereum community from as many countries and parts of the world as possible.
+- Translate essential content for members of the Ethereum community from as many countries and parts of the world as possible
 - Support knowledge sharing across languages to create a better informed and educated Ethereum community
 - Increase Ethereum's inclusivity and accessibility by removing the language barriers preventing non-English speakers from joining the ecosystem